-Petunias can be fiddly to raise from seed but Petunia plug plants are easy to grow on, giving a rewarding display in beds, containers, hanging baskets and Flower Pouches®.
-Trailing Petunia plants such as the Surfinia varieties are our most popular, but there are plenty of other unusual and eye-catching varieties available!
-These half-hardy annuals look spectacular spilling from hanging baskets and containers, or massed in flower beds where they will keep going all summer long until the first frosts.
+Petunia plug plants are easy to grow on, and provide a rewarding display in beds, containers, hanging baskets and Flower Pouches®.
+Trailing Petunia plants such as the Surfinia varieties are our most popular, but there are plenty of other unusual and eye-catching varieties available.
+These half-hardy annuals look spectacular spilling from hanging baskets and containers, or planted en masse in flower beds where they keep flowering until the first frosts.

-Geranium plants are slow to grow from seed, requiring an early start and many months of nurturing to reach flowering size.
-As with Fuchsias, Geranium cuttings require over-wintering which takes up lots of space and time.
+Tender geranium plants (pelargoniums) are slow to grow from seed, requiring many months of nurturing.
+Geranium cuttings require over-wintering, which takes up lots of space and time.
 Geranium plug plants are a much easier alternative - their strong growth will quickly fill out beds, hanging baskets and patio containers with clear, vibrant colour.
-With a range to choose from, including trailing, climbing, upright and unique rosebud varieties you’re sure to find a Pelargonium plant to suit your garden!

-Pansy plants and violas, their smaller relatives, give months of pleasure in beds, borders and containers.
-Winter-flowering pansies inject a welcome splash of colour when most other plants are dormant, making an invaluable addition to autumn, winter and spring container displays.
-Save yourself the hassle of growing pansies from seed and try growing pansy plug plants for a quick and easy display!
+Pansy plug plants and violas, their smaller relatives, give months of pleasure in beds, borders and containers.
+Winter-flowering pansies inject a welcome splash of colour when most other plants are dormant, making an invaluable addition to autumn, winter and early spring container displays.
+Save yourself the hassle of growing pansies from seed and order value-for-money plug plants for a quick and easy display!

-Lobelia plants are tiny when young and take a long time to reach flowering size.
-Buying Lobelia plug plants saves you the hassle of growing Lobelia from seed.
+Lobelia plants are tiny when young and take a long time to reach flowering size, so buying them as plug plants saves you the hassle of growing Lobelia from seed.
 These dainty flowers create a wonderful dense waterfall of colour, softening the edges of container displays and making great fillers in hanging baskets.
-Flowering all summer long they’re certainly worth adding to your patio displays or bedding schemes.
+Flowering all summer long they’re a hard-working addition to your patio displays and bedding schemes.